Text by CLOT Magazine

 What is your relationship with technology nowadays, how do you use it for your practice?
 And how do you cope with technology (screen/digital) overload?

 I’ve been a web developer for almost a decade now.
-Combined with staring into the depths of Ableton regularly, I do often feel like my eyes might fall out of my head.
+Combined with staring into Ableton’s depths regularly, I often feel like my eyes might fall out of my head.
 That being said, I have an increasing interest in hardware for my initial production needs.
 Eurorack has done wonders to keep me childishly fascinated, as opposed to deleteriously losing my creativity in the world inside the screen.